NIJ awards grants and agreements for:

 Develop Your Budget

 Although the degree of specificity of any budget will vary depending on the nature of the project and OJP agency requirements, a complete, well-thought-out budget serves to reinforce your credibility and increase the likelihood of your proposal being funded.
-Your application must include both a budget narrative and a budget detail worksheet (we strongly recommend that you use the Budget Detail Worksheet).
+The narrative you enter in the Budget Detail Worksheet should clearly connect your budget to your project goals, objectives, and activities.

 For further information, review: